Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Menu-entries.md

 Displays a dialog with a table creation wizard with a table, caption, and label.
 Click the plus to add a column, the minus to remove the column of the currently selected cell, and the pencil to edit this column.
-Hit kbd:[Tab] to edit the next cell (same row, column on the right of the current cell).
+Hit <shortcut>Tab</shortcut> to edit the next cell (same row, column on the right of the current cell).
-Hit kbd:[Tab] on the last cell of a column to add a new row.
+Hit <shortcut>Tab</shortcut> on the last cell of a column to add a new row.

 Each column has a name, and a type.
 The available column types are: